Ryan Fitzpatrick: 2020 season

 On September 7, 2020, Fitzpatrick was confirmed to have won the Dolphins starting job for the second year in a row after beating out rookie quarterback Tua Tagovailoa in training camp.

-During the season-opening 21-11 road loss against the New England Patriots, Fitzpatrick threw for 191 yards and three interceptions.
-In the next game against the Buffalo Bills, he had 328 passing yards and two touchdowns as the Dolphins narrowly lost by a score of 31–28.
+During the season-opening 21–11 road loss against the New England Patriots, Fitzpatrick threw for 191 yards and three interceptions.
+In the next game against the Buffalo Bills, he had 328 passing yards and two touchdowns as the Dolphins lost by a score of 31–28.
 The following week against the Jacksonville Jaguars, Fitzpatrick threw for 160 yards and two touchdowns to go along with seven carries for 38 yards and a touchdown during the 31–13 victory.
 In doing so, he extended his NFL record for wins against a single opponent with different teams to six.
 Fitzpatrick also joined Walter Payton as the only players since 1948 to finish with two passing touchdowns, a rushing touchdown, 20 rushing yards, and a reception in the same game.

-During a Week 5 43-17 victory over the San Francisco 49ers, Fitzpatrick threw for 350 yards and three touchdowns.
+During a Week 5 43–17 road victory over the San Francisco 49ers, Fitzpatrick threw for 350 yards and three touchdowns.
 In the next game against one of his former teams, the New York Jets, Fitzpatrick threw for 191 yards, three touchdowns, and two interceptions during the 24–0 shutout victory.
-Two days later on October 20, Brian Flores named Tagovailoa the team's starting quarter for the Week 8 matchup against the Los Angeles Rams following the bye week.
+Two days later on October 20, Brian Flores named Tagovailoa the team's starting quarterback for the Week 8 matchup against the Los Angeles Rams following the bye week.